gnzlbg/hm3/include/hm3/readme.md

     - `config/`: configurable macros.
 - `vis/`: visualization framework (for building ParaView plugins).

 Namespaces in `hm3` try to follow a structure closely related to this directory's structure.

-**TODO**:

-- strip fast location from tree (use only slim, and rename it to location or something)